 Learn more about the CEMEX opportunity.

 Three pump tracks have been completed with the support of MBoSC: Chanticleer Park Pump Track (Live Oak), the West Side Pump Track (Santa Cruz) and Scotts Valley Pump Track.
 A pump track in Capitola is currently being planned, and will have MBoSC’s support as well.
-Both the Post Office Jump Park and Aptos Pump Track will be shut down in early 2015; MBoSC is actively seeking to offset this loss to the Santa Cruz cycling community.
+Both the Post Office Jump Park and Aptos Pump Track were shut down in February 2015; MBoSC is actively seeking to offset this loss to the Santa Cruz cycling community.

 Learn more about area bike park projects.